springernature/boomcatch/README.md

   The default is -1
   (one worker per CPU).

+* `--delayRespawn <milliseconds>`:
+  The length of time to delay
+  before respawning worker processes.
+  The default is 0.

+* `--maxRespawn <count>`:
+  The maximum number of times
+  to respawn worker processes.
+  The default is -1
+  (unlimited).

 * `--validator <path>`:
   Validator used to accept or reject request data.
   The default is permissive